How to respond and appoint a surveyor if your neighbour has sent you a party wall notice

 Can I use the same surveyor as my neighbour?

 Yes.
 That surveyor will be known as an “Agreed Surveyor” who will act impartially to finalise and Award.
 This can be the quickest and cheapest solution for simple building works, but it may not be appropriate for complicated work.
 If you are not sure then you can contact one of our surveyors and discuss your concerns with them — London 020 8295 1200, Kent 01303 239000.

 Who pays for my surveyor?

-Usually your neighbour does.
-The party wall surveyors will agree this and make a direction in their Award, but this does not mean that whatever fee your surveyor submits will be agreed.
+Usually, your neighbour does.
+The party wall surveyors will agree this and make a direction in their Award, but this does not mean that whatever fee your surveyor submits will be agreed upon.
 Fees should be reasonable and proportionate to the job.
 If they are not, and the full amount is not agreed in the Award, your surveyor might ask you to make up the balance.
 You should discuss this with your surveyor before you appoint them.

 My surveyor isn't acting properly.

 You should choose your surveyor carefully.
-Google them before you appoint them and see what other people thought.
-You cannot sack your surveyor, only the surveyor can withdraw from the instruction.
-But, if there are two surveyors then they will have agreed upon a third surveyor to whom you can direct any concerns.
-Your surveyor should have told you who the third surveyor is, and their contact details, at the beginning of the process.
+Google them before you appoint them and see what other people think.
+You cannot sack your surveyor.
+Only the surveyor can withdraw from the instruction.
+But, if there are two surveyors, they will have agreed upon a third surveyor to whom you can direct any concerns.
+Your surveyor should have told you who the third surveyor is and their contact details at the beginning of the process.